monoprosito/holbertonschool-low_level_programming/0x02-functions_nested_loops/README.md

 4. 3-islower.c: This program checks for lowercase character.
 5. 4-isalpha.c: This program checks for alphabetic character.
 6. 5-sign.c: This program prints the sign of a number.
+7. 6-abs.c: This program computes the absolute value of an integer.